jjvanzon/Circular-Language-Spec-Plans/done/2009-08-0-review-by-brother-plan.md

         - Some stuff is still under construction,
         but most of it is accessible and finished
         It is all sort of a secret.
 Do not go off to companies, or put details about it on the internet.
-        ‘Code name’ for the new computer language is ‘the new computer language’.
+        ‘Code name’ for Encircle is ‘Encircle’.
-        The eventual names I have in mind are: Encircle for the new computer language.
+        The eventual names I have in mind are: Circle, Symbol.
     - Let my brother discover the material for himself,
       to check if the material is easily accessible.
     - But soon start showing him the main projects and the main products.